 - Proof of Payment of Registration Fee

 Once you have the following documents, make sure to process the printing of receipts immediately.
-You’ll need to look for a printing press which is registered in the BIR.
-Although the mayor’s Permit was not included in the registration process, it doesn’t mean you’re no longer required to apply.
+You’ll need to look for a printing press that is registered in the BIR.
+Although registration did not include the mayor’s Permit, it doesn’t mean you’re no longer required to apply.
 Mayor’s Permit is necessary, especially if you have a physical place of your business.
-The registration of your online business might cost you at more or less three thousand pesos (3,000.00) depending on the RDO.
+Your online business registration might cost you more or less three thousand pesos (3,000.00), depending on the RDO.

 Tax on Online Business Registration Philippines

 During the application processing, you need to pause and think about what tax to register for my online business.
 Why should you do this?
 It doesn’t mean that once you disclose your business, that the end.
 You’re wrong; you just opened your partnership with the government.

 Type of Taxes